Ayush69420504/open-hanekawa-bot/README.md

 This is not perfect, i intend to make it fully customizable with more options.

+Note: The data available in data folder is free to use :)

 Note: Hanekawa-san.service is a systemd service file that manages starting of discord bot on boot time

 Note: Message replies are hard coded in a speech manner resembling Hanekawa Tsubasa chan